 export const HoldToConfirmFoundation = ({ text: textFromProps, confirmTimeout = 2, onConfirm }: HoldToConfirmProps) => {

-return <motion.button className="PressToConfirm">
+<motion.button className="PressToConfirm">

 <motion.div className="filler" />